 Torresola and co-conspirator Oscar Collazo were supporters of a movement that sought the independence of Puerto Rico from the United States.
-Killing President Truman was a necessary part of that independence -- even though Truman supported the island's autonomy.
+Killing Truman was a necessary part of that independence -- even though Truman supported the island's autonomy.

 At 2 p.m. on Nov.
-1, 1950 the two approached Blair House from the east and west, knowing they would likely be killed in the attempt.
+1, 1950, the two approached Blair House from the east and west, knowing they likely would be killed in the attempt.
 Collazo, coming from the east side of the building, shot Capitol Police officer Donald Birdzell in the leg.
 This shot alerted members of the Secret Service, who quickly responded.

 In one of the biggest gunfights in Secret Service history, three officers began to fire on Collazo.
 The would-be assassin was hit in the chest but was not killed.
 While they engaged the gunman on the east side of the building, Torresola approached from the west.

-President Truman, awakened from a nap, looked out the window to see what was happening.
-The Secret Service shouted at him to get away from the window as Leslie Coffelt exited his guard booth, ready for anything.
+Truman, awakened from a nap, looked out the window to see what was happening.
+The Secret Service shouted at him to get away from the window as Coffelt exited his guard booth, ready for anything.

-Coffelt was a Virginia native who had spent almost his entire life as a Washington, D.C. police officer, transferring before his enlistment in 1942 to a predecessor of the Uniformed Division of the Secret Service, known as the White House Police Force.
+Coffelt was a Virginia native who had spent almost his entire life as a Washington, D.C., police officer, transferring before his enlistment in 1942 to a predecessor of the Uniformed Division of the Secret Service, known as the White House Police Force.
 He wasn’t there long.

 As officers continued to exchange fire with Collazo, Torresola walked up to Coffelt and shot at him four times, hitting him in the torso three times and once through his uniform.
-Believing Coffelt dead, the attacker then walked away and shot at two other policemen.
+Believing Coffelt was dead, the attacker then walked away and shot at two other policemen.

 But Coffelt wasn't dead, not yet.